As a Pacific Northwest Web hosting provider, we at Canvas Host want to limit

 Through Bonneville Environmental Foundation, we purchase

-100% renewable wind power from wind farms in our local grid, including
+100% renewable energy from wind and geothermal projects in our

-or renewable energy credit programs, this method directly benefits our
+offset or national renewable energy credit programs, this method directly

 as close as